wkristian/element-tiptap/README.md

 <h3 align="center">Quasar Tiptap Editor</h3>

-A Quasar Demo of the element-tiptap reposetory
+A Quasar Demo Fork of the element-tiptap reposetory